 The hours spent on the Internet are pretty frightening statistics for mature adult brains, but just imagine what the excessive Internet interaction could be doing to the developing brains of children.

-Moderation is required increasingly in the 21st century due to the excess bombardment of information and ease of accessing it.
-The information entering our brains and hearts in the form of words, images, videos and audios occur through a prime medium: the Internet.
-It is because of this that Internet usage needs to be controlled to keep our minds and hearts clean and focused.
+Moderation is required increasingly in the 21st century.
+Due to the excess bombardment of information and ease of accessing it.
+The information entering our brains and hearts in the form of words, images, videos and audios.
+In fact, these occur through a prime medium: the Internet.

 Adverse effects can occur with little or no regulation of excess information.
 It’s not surprising to find regular Internet users being diagnosed with chronic disorders like anxiety, sexual addictions, depression, panic attacks and antisocial personality disorder among others.

 You might have heard about or seen this phrase ‘digital detox’ before.
 It is mainly used massively in commercials to attract people to buy in the ideas of yoga retreat, meditation camp or spa packages.
 But to some extent it is also true that we need to take control of the Internet usage.
 And prevent excessive information ‘intoxicate’ our mind.
 For Muslims, the Internet is a world which is filled with temptations that affect adversely.
 Those who are not strong and wise in dealing with fitnah.

 It’s a shame when we as Muslims impose Shariah in all aspects of our lives.
 But forget to apply it to our virtual lives.
 Some of us may be fall victim to deviating from the Islamic faith and exposing ourselves to resultant adverse psychological effects.

 Let’s see how we can apply Islamic rules in our virtual lives: